-- 6.1 Based on historical experience and reasonable future return expectations, each Reference Portfolio has a long-term expected return that is higher than the minimum rate of return required to sustain each of bCPP and aCPP at its current legislated contribution rates under the corresponding assumptions in the 31st Actuarial Report. - 6.2 Over the long term and net of all investment costs including allocated CPP Investments operating expenses, the more broadly diversified and actively managed Investment Portfolio for each Account is expected to outperform the returns on its corresponding Reference Portfolio without undue risk of loss.
-The expected and actual returns on each Reference Portfolio are accordingly used as benchmarks to evaluate performance of the corresponding Investment Portfolio and hold CPP Investments Management accountable for its portfolio and risk management decisions, with a focus on results over rolling five-year periods. - 6.3 Over short- and medium-term periods Investment Portfolio returns can and will deviate significantly from long-term expectations both positively and negatively and the Board has taken account of this in approving the Reference Portfolios and the Risk Policy.
+- 6.1 Based on historical experience and reasonable future return expectations, each Reference Portfolio has a long-term expected return that is higher than the minimum rate of return required to sustain each of bCPP and aCPP at its current legislated contribution rates under the corresponding assumptions in the 31st Actuarial Report. - 6.2 Over the long term and net of all costs, the more broadly diversified and actively managed Investment Portfolio for each Account is similarly expected to earn a return that is higher than the minimum rate of return required to sustain each CPP account.
+The performance of the Investment Portfolio is evaluated against both an absolute return target and a relative return benchmark called the Benchmark Portfolio, which represents a passive implementation of CPP Investments' target asset allocation. - 6.3 Over short- and medium-term periods Investment Portfolio returns can and will deviate significantly from long-term expectations both positively and negatively and the Board has taken account of this in approving the Benchmark Portfolio's methodology.